 For t<0 the argument of the impulse function (t-λ) is always negative.
 Since h(t-λ)=0 for (t-λ)<0, the result of the integral is zero for t<0.

 This situation is depicted graphically below (t=-0.2):

 The result for the first part of our solution is the integral of the yellow line (which is always zero),

 For 0<t<1 we need to evaluate the integral only from λ=0 to λ=t, since f(λ)=0 when λ<0, and h(t-λ)=0 when (t-λ)<0 (or, equivalently t<λ).
 So the integral becomes, in effect:

 This situation is depicted graphically below (t=0.5):

-We can now evaluate the integral of the solid black line:
+We can now evaluate the integral of the yellow line:

 Thus, the result for the second part of the solution is